-5. Business continuity plan
+6. Business continuity plan

-Insolvency professionals or consultants can play a crucial role in helping businesses develop and implement effective business continuity plans.
+Insolvency professionals can play a crucial role in helping businesses develop and implement effective business continuity plans.
 Here are some ways in which they can help:

-- Conduct a thorough assessment: Insolvency professionals can conduct a detailed assessment of the company's financial health and identify potential areas of risk that could affect its ability to maintain business operations.
-They can also help identify critical business functions and the resources needed to support them. - Develop a plan: Based on the assessment, insolvency professionals can work with the business to develop a comprehensive business continuity plan that outlines the steps needed to ensure business operations can continue in the event of a disruption. - Test the plan: Insolvency professionals can help businesses test their continuity plan to identify potential gaps or weaknesses and make necessary adjustments.
-This testing can include tabletop exercises, simulations, and drills. - Provide ongoing support: Insolvency professionals can provide ongoing support to businesses to ensure their continuity plan remains up-to-date and effective.
+- Conduct a thorough assessment: They can conduct a detailed assessment of the company's financial health and identify potential areas of risk that could affect its ability to maintain business operations.
+They can also help identify critical business functions and the resources needed to support them. - Develop a plan: Based on the assessment, they can work with the business to develop a comprehensive business continuity plan that outlines the steps needed to ensure business operations can continue in the event of a disruption. - Test the plan: They can help businesses test their continuity plan to identify potential gaps or weaknesses and make necessary adjustments.
+This testing can include tabletop exercises, simulations, and drills. - Provide ongoing support: They can provide ongoing support to businesses to ensure their continuity plan remains up-to-date and effective.
 This can include reviewing and updating the plan regularly, providing guidance on risk management, and helping the business respond to disruptions as they occur.

-Overall, insolvency professionals or consultants can bring valuable expertise and experience to help businesses develop and implement effective business continuity plans that can help ensure their survival in times of crisis.
+Overall, They can bring valuable expertise and experience to help businesses develop and implement effective business continuity plans that can help ensure their survival in times of crisis.

-3. Raise finance through sale of non-core business.
+7. Raise finance through sale of non-core business.

-Insolvency professionals or consultants can play a key role in helping businesses raise finance through the sale of non-core businesses.
+Insolvency professionals can play a key role in helping businesses raise finance through the sale of non-core businesses.
 Here are some ways in which they can help:

-Conduct a detailed review: Insolvency professionals can conduct a detailed review of the company's non-core businesses to identify those that have the potential to be sold and generate significant value.
-They can also help determine the most appropriate timing and method for the sale.

-- Develop a sales strategy: Based on the review, insolvency professionals can work with the business to develop a comprehensive sales strategy that identifies potential buyers, values the business, and outlines the sales process. - Negotiate with buyers: Insolvency professionals can help businesses negotiate with potential buyers to ensure they receive the best possible price for their non-core businesses.
-They can also help with due diligence, contract negotiations, and closing the sale. - Use the proceeds to raise finance: Insolvency professionals can help businesses use the proceeds from the sale of non-core businesses to raise finance for the company.
+- Conduct a detailed review: They can conduct a detailed review of the company's non-core businesses to identify those that have the potential to be sold and generate significant value.
+They can also help determine the most appropriate timing and method for the sale. - Develop a sales strategy: Based on the review, they can work with the business to develop a comprehensive sales strategy that identifies potential buyers, values the business, and outlines the sales process. - Negotiate with buyers: They can help businesses negotiate with potential buyers to ensure they receive the best possible price for their non-core businesses.
+They can also help with due diligence, contract negotiations, and closing the sale. - Use the proceeds to raise finance: They can help businesses use the proceeds from the sale of non-core businesses to raise finance for the company.
 This can include paying off debt, funding growth opportunities, or supporting the business's core operations.

-Overall, insolvency professionals or consultants can bring valuable expertise and experience to help businesses identify and sell non-core businesses to generate finance.
+Overall, they can bring valuable expertise and experience to help businesses identify and sell non-core businesses to generate finance.
 By doing so, they can help businesses improve their financial position and strengthen their core operations.

-4. Operational restructuring including closure of loss making divisions
+8. Operational restructuring including closure of loss making divisions

 Operational restructuring, including the closure of loss-making divisions, can be a crucial step for a stressed company to improve its financial position and restore its viability.
-Insolvency professionals or consultants can play a key role in helping companies carry out such restructuring.
+Insolvency professionals /Other Professionals can play a key role in helping companies carry out such restructuring.
 Here are some ways in which they can help: